juergen874/soyosource-3phase-passive-limiter/README.md

 **Summary of Findings:**
 - **Attenuation:** The actual circuit attenuates L1 to 1 and L2 to 1/2 of the original signal strength.
 - **Compensation:** By looping the L1 wire **once** and the L2 wire **twice** through the Soyosource sensor, both phases contribute equally to the final reading.
-- **Display Scaling:** The Soyosource display will show approximately **50% of the actual total power** value across the phases.
-This is a consistent linear scaling factor.

 ## Hardware Design
 The design consists of: